a-berm/BlogManagement/README.md

 ## Guidelines
 * When the application is started, some users and posts are automatically loaded.
-* BDD Tests have been created using SpecFlow.
+* BDD Tests have been generated using SpecFlow.

 ## Getting Started